Breakfast, lunch, and dinner are important – but do your flocks need a daily snack, too?

 Oatmeal is rich in nutrients and will fill your chickens up like nothing else.
 It is easy to pour into a trough, and you can add other treats to it if you’d like, such as bananas or honey.

 Oatmeal is loaded with fiber along with various vitamins and minerals.
-It’s a “stick to your ribs” kind of food that’s sure to fill your girls up well on a cold winter morning.
+It’s a “stick to your ribs” food that will fill your girls well on a cold winter morning.

 Other Treats for Chickens

 You can buy store-bought treats for your chickens, but there’s really no need.
-There are plenty of treats you will find in your own kitchen that makes wonderful snacks for your flock.
+You will find plenty of treats in your own kitchen that makes wonderful snacks for your flock.

 Some other excellent chicken treat ideas include: